DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ## Dimension type list example

-DataList appears for the users as a text-field that can be filtered by.
+DataList appears for the users as a text field that can be filtered by.
 Behind the text there is a [DataList](/docs/operations/Datalists_List) with unique [Datalist items](/docs/operations/Datalists_Items).

-Post the text to the dimension and the DataListItem will be looked up or created if not exists
+Post the text to the dimension and the DataList Item will be looked up or created if not exists

 ```http